mrjaynolan/Python-Challenge/README.md

 ### Input Data

-The input data file should be named `election_data.csv` and placed inside a `Resources` directory.
-The CSV file should have the following columns:
+The input data file is named `election_data.csv` and placed inside the `Resources` directory.
+The CSV file has the following columns:
 - `Voters ID`: The unique ID of each voter.
 - `County`: The county of the voter.
 - `Candidate`: The candidate voted for.

 ### Output

-The results are printed to the terminal and saved to a text file named `election_data_output.txt` in an `analysis` directory.
+The results are printed to the terminal and saved to a text file named `election_data_output.txt` in the `analysis` directory.

 ### Steps to Run the Script